Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 How long to spend here: 4 hours

-If you have the time, the Key Summit hike (part of the Routeburn Track), is an amazing hiking opportunity in Milford Sound.
+If you have the time, the Key Summit hike (part of the Routeburn Track), is a fantastic hiking opportunity in Milford Sound.

-The 4.2mile (6.8km) hike takes you through a mossy forest and rewards you with incredible views of the surrounding mountains and valleys.
-It’s one of the best parts of the Routeburn walk.
+The 4.2-mile (6.8km) hike takes you through a mossy forest and rewards you with incredible views of the surrounding mountains and valleys.
+It’s one of the best parts of the Routeburn Track.
 You can also see the famous Lake Marian.

-The hike is about 3-hours return, so you’ll need to carefully build this into your itinerary to make sure you don’t miss your cruise.
+The hike is about 3 hours return, so you’ll need to carefully build this into your itinerary to ensure you don’t miss your cruise.

-If you’re doing this hike in the winter, be sure to check the DOC’s website ahead of time for any alerts.
-Avalanches can frequent the area so it’s important to know the conditions.
+If you’re doing this hike in the winter, check the DOC’s website ahead of time for any alerts.
+Avalanches can frequent the area, so it’s essential to know the conditions.

 Hollyford Valley Lookout (Pop’s View)